BarbaraAidoo/Redesigned-Amazon/README.md

 # Redesigned-Amazon
-An official website for Amazon
+An official page of Amazon
+This code is very useful